witaly-iwanow/fatpup-ui-sdl/README.md

     <img src="resources/BlackPawn.png" width=40 />
 </p>

 Sample UI for fatpup chess library based on SDL2.
-It's currently a user - engine game using a primitive 1-ply minimax chess engine.
+It's currently a user - engine game using a simple 3-ply minimax chess engine.
 You always play white.

 ## Get the code
 fatpup chess engine is submodule'd, so you have to pull it separately: